-The Learning Agility Indicator consists of four components.
+The Learning Agility Scan consists of five components.
 The first explains how Learning Agility is constructed and what the various Learning Agility facets entail.
-The second shows your overall Learning Agility scores: your Learning Agility DNA and strengths.
+The second shows your overall Learning Agility scores: your Learning Agility DNA, strengths and development areas.
 Part three shows your score profile on the Learning Agility facets.
-Finally, these scores are described in more detail for each facet.
+In part four, these scores are described in more detail for each facet.
+Finally, you will see a direct representation of the answers to two open questions about your current work behaviour.